MaY517/may517.github.io/content/publications.md

         # Folders to display content from
         folders:
           - publication
-        # Only show content with these tags
-        tags: []
-        # Exclude content with these tags
-        exclude_tags: []
-        # Which Hugo page kinds to show (https://gohugo.io/templates/section-templates/#page-kinds)
-        kinds:
-          - page
       # Field to sort by, such as Date or Title
       sort_by: 'Date'
       sort_ascending: false